-When it comes to basement windows, there's nothing more practical than glass block.
-Glass block is weather-tight and maintenance-free.
-It lets in the sun but keeps burglars out.
+When it comes to basement windows, there's nothing more practical than glass block windows.
+Glass block windows are weather-tight and maintenance-free.
+They let in the sun but keeps burglars out.
 Plus: How to Install a Terraced Window Well in Your Basement

-And installing glass block basement windows is nearly foolproof—if you use preassembled glass block panels.
-Glass block panels come ready to install, with the blocks mortared together and secured with a metal band.
+And installing glass block windows (or glass block window replacement) is nearly foolproof—if you use preassembled glass block panels.
+Glass block window panels come ready to install, with the blocks mortared together and secured with a metal band.
 All you have to do is set the panel in place and pack mortar in around it.

-This isn't exactly easy—large panels might weigh 100 lbs. or more, and filling in alongside the panels (Photo 5) is tedious business—but it is simple.
+This isn't exactly easy—large glass block window panels might weigh 100 lbs. or more, and filling in alongside the panels is tedious business—but it is simple.
 Aside from ordering a panel that won't fit into its opening or dropping the panel, there's not much that can go wrong.
-Installing panels is fast, too: You shouldn't have any trouble installing two panels in one day.
+Installing glass block window panels is fast, too: You shouldn't have any trouble installing two panels in one day.

-This article will walk you through the process of ripping out old windows and installing glass block panels in a basement made from poured concrete or concrete block.
-Installing panels in a wood-framed wall or basement is a bit different and not covered here.
+This article will walk you through the process of ripping out old windows and installing glass block window panels in a basement made from poured concrete or concrete block.
+Installing glass block window panels in a wood-framed wall or basement is a bit different and not covered here.

 Measuring and Ordering

-Some home centers carry panels in standard sizes like 14 x 32 in. and 18 x 32 in.
-You can also have panels custom-made by a fabricator (search online or check the yellow pages under “Glass Block”).
+Some home centers carry glass block window panels in standard sizes like 14 x 32 in. and 18 x 32 in.
+You can also have panels custom-made by a fabricator (search online).
 With custom-made panels, you can choose from a variety of glass block sizes, colors and surface textures.
-You might also want panels with small operable windows built in to allow ventilation.
+You might also want glass block window panels with small operable windows built in to allow ventilation.
 NOTE: Some building codes require that basement windows allow for ventilation.
 Call your local building inspector.

-Fabricators can make panels any size in 1-in. increments.
+Fabricators can make glass block window panels any size in 1-in. increments.
 Panels usually can't be returned, so it's vital that you give the fabricators correct measurements.
-Most fabricators simply ask for the rough opening measurements (see Photo 2), then figure the size of the panel.
-To determine the size of the panel yourself, just subtract 1/2 in. from both the length and the width of the rough opening.
-This will allow space to build up a curb under the panel and provide gaps at the sides, which will be packed with mortar (Photo 5).
+Most fabricators simply ask for the rough opening measurements, then figure the size of the panel.
+To determine the size of the glass block window panel yourself, just subtract 1/2 in. from both the length and the width of the rough opening.
+This will allow space to build up a curb under the panel and provide gaps at the sides, which will be packed with mortar.
 Remember, your measurements must be in whole inches, not fractions of an inch.

-Some jambs are set in mortar or concrete at the sill, so you may have to chisel away part of the curb before you can cut and pry the sill (Photo 1).
+Some jambs are set in mortar or concrete at the sill, so you may have to chisel away part of the curb before you can cut and pry the sill.
 After that, the side jambs and head (top) jamb will pry off easily.
 Then finish chiseling away the curb.

 Setting the panel

-Attach a temporary block to hold the window upright
+Attach a temporary block to hold the glass block window upright

-Before you set the panel in place, screw a block to the underside of the sill plate (Photo 2).
+Before you set the glass block window panel in place, screw a block to the underside of the sill plate.
 We placed our block 5 in. from the outer edge of the sill plate so that the 3-in. thick panel would stand 2 in. from the outside of the foundation.
 But there are no rules here; your panel can stand far inside the rough opening or nearly flush with the outside of the foundation.

 NOTE: Some older homes have no sill plate; the joists rest directly in the masonry foundation.
 In that case, screw the block to a joist.

-You'll need three wedges to position each panel (Photo 3).
+You'll need three wedges to position each panel.
 Make the wedges thicker and longer than necessary—you'll have more handle to grab on to when you yank them out from under the panel.